 European Waldorf Schools keep the Advent tradition of St Nicholas alive in ways that depend on the customs of their region.

 Note: Teenagers will try to recognise whoever is impersonating the saint and may feel obliged to make fun of a tradition they secretly cherish.
-But a loud banging at the door connects them instantly to feelings of their earlier years.
+But the banging at the door connects them instantly to feelings of their earlier years.
 And as Nicholas’s message is read out by the class teacher, the saint’s image lives on in the young people’s mind, untarnished by sarcasm.

 The following examples are from A WALDORF DIARY – Class 3, 1, 2 and 6 respectively: